coinbase-samples/prime-explorer-js/README.md

 ## Set environment variables

-Add the following environment variables to an .env file in base of the repository:
+Add the following environment variables to a .env file in base of the repository:

 ```bash
 PROD_SVC_ACCOUNTID=YOUR_SENDER_COMP_ID